AlexRaudvee/Sentiment_Analysis_Tiwitter/README.md

     Ask the link from Ansat
   4. Telegram (communication)
     To be added in the group chat, text +34 699 840 177 !
   # AND DO NOT FORGET TO PULL INFO FROM GITHUB!!!
-AND AS WELL PUSH AFTER U FINISHED
+AND AS WELL PUSH AFTER YOU HAVE FINISHED

 ## Description of files